Kong/docs.konghq.com/app/konnect/updates.md

 **Developer-Managed Scopes for Dev Portal**
 : You can now give your customers more control over third-party application permissions using Auth0 DCR developer-managed scopes for Dev Portal.
 Developers can now configure unique scopes and permissions for each Auth0 DCR application they create, allowing them to set more fine-grained permissions for each of their target audiences.
 See [Configure Auth0 for Dynamic Client Registration](/konnect/dev-portal/applications/dynamic-client-registration/auth0/) for details.

+**Gateway Manager**
+: Navigation within nested entities has been enhanced.
+Now, any plugin configured for a service, route, or consumer is directly hyperlinked in the configuration.

 ## November 2023
 **Multi-geo support**